Georgia Hall: 2014–2019

 Hall turned professional in July 2014, and finished third in her first tournament as a professional at the Ingarö Ladies Open in Stockholm, Sweden.
 Hall won her first professional title in September at the Open Generali de Strasbourg on the LET Access Series, which she won by four strokes.
 She hit a hole-in-one at the Dubai Ladies Masters in December, with her feat earning her a £50,000 Mercedes.
 The following week, Hall entered the Laila Aicha Tour School in Morocco to try and earn a tour card for the Ladies European Tour.
 She finished second in the event and thus won her tour card for the following year.

 In 2015, Hall recorded six top-20 finishes on the Ladies European Tour and made 11 out of 12 cuts.
 She also made her debut in the U.S. Women's Open, arriving as a late reserve having originally failed to qualify.
 The tournament also marked her first start in a major as a professional.
 At the tournament, Hall missed the cut by ten strokes at Lancaster Country Club, Pennsylvania, after shooting 14-over-par.
-In December, she ended her season with a T12th finish at the Dubai Ladies Masters.
+In December, she ended her season with a tied-12th finish at the Dubai Ladies Masters.

 In February 2016, Hall won the Oates Victorian Open on the ALPG Tour at Barwon Heads, Victoria.
 She missed the cut in the 2016 Women's British Open at Woburn, but finished runner-up at the Fatima Bint Mubarak Ladies Open in November to Beth Allen.
 Hall shot an eight-under-par 64 during her second round there to equal the course record in Abu Dhabi, but finished the tournament three shots adrift.
-She concluded her year with five top-10 finishes in succession on the Ladies European Tour with a T5th finish at the Dubai Ladies Masters in the final event of the year.
+She concluded her year with five top-10 finishes in succession on the Ladies European Tour with a tied-5th finish at the Dubai Ladies Masters in the final event of the year.
 She ended 2016 at 108 in the world rankings.

-In March 2017, Hall finished T3rd at the World Ladies Championship in Haikou, China.
-She entered the Women's PGA Championship and finished T46th.
-She then finished T8th at the Thornberry Creek LPGA Classic and T51st at the U.S. Women's Open.
+In March 2017, Hall finished tied-3rd at the World Ladies Championship in Haikou, China.
+She entered the Women's PGA Championship and finished tied-46th.
+She then finished tied-8th at the Thornberry Creek LPGA Classic and T51st at the U.S. Women's Open.
 Hall then made her debut for the European team in the 2017 Solheim Cup.
-Europe were defeated 11.516.5 by USA at Des Moines Golf and Country Club, Iowa.
+Europe were defeated 11.5–16.5 by USA at Des Moines Golf and Country Club, Iowa.
 She finished the event with a 2–3–0 (win–loss–tie) record and lost to Paula Creamer (1 up) in the singles on the final day.
-Reflecting on the tournament, Hall said, "It was an incredible experience throughout every minute.
+Reflecting on the tournament, Hall said: "It was an incredible experience throughout every minute.
 I already cannot wait for two years time."